No place like home

-Mr Walters says District Nurses in the Goulburn Valley region make around 25,000 visits a year to around 2,000 patients.
+Mr Walters said district nurses in the Goulburn Valley region made around 25,000 visits every year to around 2,000 patients.

-Presently, that’s 2,200 visits a month that help keep patients at home and being treated in a supportive environment.
+Presently, that’s 2,200 visits per month, helping keep patients at home where they are treated in a supportive environment.

 Avid gardeners, The Pimlotts settled in Shepparton at the Tarcoola Retirement Village in early 2017.

 George, 92, was hospitalised several times earlier this year, and was relying on the care of his wife Margaret until he was referred to the Hospital in the Home program.

 “When you get to my age, you start to get a bit complicated, medically speaking,” Mr Pimlottn said.